-The use of openly licensed photos of faces for the purpose of training AI facial recognition systems has been raised in recent years as one of controversial use cases for Creative Commons licensed content.
+The use of openly licensed photos of faces for the purpose of training AI facial recognition systems has been raised in recent years as one of the controversial use cases for Creative Commons-licensed content.

-Since the case received media attention in 2019, it has been often raised as an example of inherent conflict between openness and privacy.
+Since the case received media attention in 2019, it has often been raised as an example of the inherent conflict between openness and privacy.
 And of the extraction of value from the commons by corporations.

 With AI_Commons, we explored how AI training datasets and openly licensed works included in those datasets can be better governed and shared as a commons.